 Spray foam is one of the most efficient insulation materials out there, providing an impressive R-value of up to R-6.5 per inch.
 This is the first reason spray foam is considered environmentally friendly—you don’t need as much to achieve adequate R-values.
-It’s also possible to find polyurethane spray foam made from soy or vegetable oil instead of petroleum, a characteristic that makes it even better for the environment.
+It’s also possible to find polyurethane spray foam made from soy or vegetable oil instead of petroleum, which is another reason so many homeowners choose spray foam insulation in Maryland.

 Install Eco-Friendly Insulation in DC & MD

 If the benefits of eco-friendly insulation appeal to you, choose Accurate Insulation to perform the installation at your home or business in Maryland or Washington, DC.
 We’ll help you achieve the insulation levels you need to keep your home comfortable and efficient.